What Is The Best Material For Pajamas To Keep You Cool? – Best Choices For Sweaty Sleepers

 Viscose is well-known for its softness and color preservation.
 The cloth is easy to work with and blends well too.

-It is very lightweight and well-known for its excellent breathability.
+It is very lightweight and well-known for its excellent breathable fabric and moisture-wicking.
 If you want a textile that lasts longer and doesn’t require much upkeep, viscose is the way to go.

 - Less expensive